OpenRouting/DataModel/README.md

 * [width] (http://wiki.openstreetmap.org/wiki/Key:width) - The width of the path in meters
 * [smoothness] (http://wiki.openstreetmap.org/wiki/Key:smoothness) - A classification scheme regarding the physical usability of a way for wheeled vehicles, particularly regarding surface regularity/flatness.
 Choice of: impassable, very_horrible, horrible, very_bad, bad, intermediate, good, excellent
 * [sloped_curb] (http://wiki.openstreetmap.org/wiki/Key:sloped_curb) - The percent incline of the curb cutout.
 AKA wheelchair ramps
+* [lit] (http://wiki.openstreetmap.org/wiki/Lit) - Determines whether the path is lit with lamps at night.
+Choice of: Yes, No
+* foot - Determines whether pedestrians have access.
+Choice of: Yes, No
+* bicycles - Determines whether pedestrians have access.
+Choice of: Yes, No
+* horses - Determines whether horses have access.
+Choice of: Yes, No